-- Press Esc. - 4.
-Select Password and press Enter. - 5.
-When you see a message asking if you want to change the password, select Yes and press Enter. - 6.
-Hold down the Num button on the remote control and use the numeric keypad to enter a four digit password.
+- Use the pointer button to set Power On Protect to On.
+Then press Enter. - Press Esc. - Select Password and press Enter. - 5.
+When you see a message asking if you want to change the password, select Yes and press Enter. - Hold down the Num button on the remote control and use the numeric keypad to enter a four digit password.
 (The default setting is 0000.) - 7.
 When you see a confirmation message, reenter the password.
 Then press the Menu button to exit the screen. - 8.
 Press the Num button on the remote control to deactivate the numeric keypad. - 9.
 If you want to disable the password temporarily, select Timer and press Enter.
 Then hold down the Num button while you use the numeric keypad to enter the number of hours (from 0 to 9999) that you want the password feature disabled.
 If you want the projector to request the password every time it is turned on, set the timer to 0H.